colinta/StrangeCase/README.rst

     configurators: [                          # list of configurators.
-The built-ins do very important things, so overriding this does *bad things* meta_before,              # assigns defaults from the configurators ``.defaults`` property file_types,               # checks 'file_types' for a pattern that matches the file name merge_files_config,       # merges files[filename] with filename
+The built-ins do very important things, so overriding this does *bad things* meta_before,              # assigns defaults from the configurators ``.defaults`` property file_types,               # checks 'file_types' for a pattern that matches the file name page_types,               # if you want to use your own template engine, you'll need to add it to this list merge_files_config,       # merges files[filename] with filename
       folder_config_file,       # processes folder/config.yaml.
 If the folder config contains `ignore: true`, the folder is skipped front_matter_config,      # processes YAML front matter.
 Again, the file can be ignored using `ignore: true`